 Please find the Academic Calendar on the Registration and Records website for Winter Session dates.
 Some classes will occur more or less than the three weeks.
 Check the online class schedule, CANVAS, as well as the syllabus for your class for specific meeting times.

 Yes!
 Students are not required to take classes during the Winter Session, as it is an optional session.
-For students not taking classes during Winter Session, the break will last until the start of spring session, which begins on Monday, January 28.
 Extended work opportunities, applying for jobs, and completing graduate school applications are all possibilities with the extended break.

 Residences and some Dining Halls will be available during Winter Session.
 Food service locations will be limited based on enrollment and number of students attending the various locations.
 Some of the services provided at the locations will be limited over the winter break.
 Please note that parking restrictions will be enforced during Winter Session.